4 Beautiful Towns with Street Art and Silo Art in Victoria’s Goldfields

 While you visit these towns, take a break in one of the many coffee shops, hotels or bakeries that line the streets.

-I can highly recommend the pies and pastries from the Shear Delights Bakery at 105 High street, Avoca.
+I highly recommend the pies and pastries from the Shear Delights Bakery at 105 High Street, Avoca.

 I hope you get the chance to visit these and other art silos, street art and water tanks/towers on your road-tripping adventures around Australia.
 More are added all the time, so be sure to check the Australian Silo Art Trail for updates.